-- (6) (7) "Qualified hospital" means a an academic medical center or teaching accredited academic hospital, which meets the requirements of 42 C. F. R. 411.355(e) and which has entered into a cooperative agreement with one or more hospitals or other health care providers but is not a critical access hospital for purposes of this section. - (b) Findings. -
+- (6) "Teaching hospital" means a hospital or medical center that provides clinical education and training to future and current health professionals whose main building or campus is located in the same county as the main campus of a medical school operated by a state university. - (7) "Qualified hospital" means an academic medical center or teaching accredited academic hospital, which has entered into a cooperative agreement with one or more hospitals or other health care providers but is not a critical access hospital for purposes of this section. - (b) Findings.

 - (1) The Legislature finds that the state's schools of medicine, affiliated universities and teaching hospitals are critically important in the training of physicians and other healthcare providers who practice health care in this state.
-They provide access to healthcare and enhance quality healthcare for the citizens of this state. - (2) A medical education is enhanced when medical students, residents and fellows have access to modern facilities, state of the art equipment and a full range of clinical services and that, in many instances, the accessibility to facilities, equipment and clinical services can be achieved more economically and efficiently through a cooperative agreement among a teaching qualified hospital and one or more hospitals or other health care providers. - (c) Legislative purpose.
+They provide access to healthcare and enhance quality healthcare for the citizens of this state. - (2) A medical education is enhanced when medical students, residents and fellows have access to modern facilities, state of the art equipment and a full range of clinical services and that, in many instances, the accessibility to facilities, equipment and clinical services can be achieved more economically and efficiently through a cooperative agreement among a qualified hospital and one or more hospitals or other health care providers. - (e) Legislative purpose.
 The Legislature encourages cooperative agreements if the likely benefits of such agreements outweigh any disadvantages attributable to a reduction in competition.
 When a cooperative agreement, and the planning and negotiations of cooperative agreements, might be anticompetitive within the meaning and intent of state and federal antitrust laws the Legislature believes it is in the state's best interest to supplant such laws with regulatory approval and oversight by the Health Care Authority as set out in this article.
-The authority has the power to review, approve or deny cooperative agreements, ascertain that they are beneficial to citizens of the state and to medical education, to ensure compliance with the provisions of the cooperative agreements relative to the commitments made by the qualified hospital and
+The authority has the power to review, approve or deny cooperative agreements, ascertain that they are beneficial to citizens of the state and to medical education, to ensure compliance with the provisions of the

-45 conditions imposed by the Health Care Authority.
-46 (d) Cooperative Agreements. - 47 (1) A qualified hospital which is a member of an academic medical center may negotiate 48 and enter into a cooperative agreement with other hospitals or health care providers in the state: 49 (A) In order to enhance or preserve medical education opportunities through collaborative efforts and to ensure and maintain the economic viability of medical education in this state and to 50 51 achieve the goals hereinafter set forth; and 52 (B) When the likely benefits outweigh any disadvantages attributable to a reduction in 53 competition that may result from the proposed cooperative agreement.
-54 (2) The goal of any cooperative agreement would be to: 55 (A) Improve access to care; 56 (B) Advance health status; 57 (C) Target regional health issues: 58 (D) Promote technological advancement; 59 (E) Ensure accountability of the cost of care; 60 (F) Enhance academic engagement in regional health: (G) Preserve and improve medical education opportunities: 61 62 (H) Strengthen the workforce for health-related careers; and 63 (I) Improve health entity collaboration and regional integration, where appropriate.
-64 (3) A qualified hospital located in this state may submit an application for approval of a 65 proposed cooperative agreement to the authority.
-The application shall state in detail the nature of the proposed arrangement including the goals and methods for achieving: 66 67 (A) Population health improvement; 68 (B) Improved access to health care services; 69 (C) Improved quality; 70 (D) Cost efficiencies;
+46 cooperative agreements relative to the commitments made by the qualified hospital and conditions imposed by the Health Care Authority.
+47 48 (d) Cooperative Agreements. - 49 (1) A qualified hospital may negotiate and enter into a cooperative agreement with other 50 hospitals or health care providers in the state: 51 (A) In order to enhance or preserve medical education opportunities through collaborative 52 efforts and to ensure and maintain the economic viability of medical education in this state and to 53 achieve the goals hereinafter set forth; and 54 (B) When the likely benefits outweigh any disadvantages attributable to a reduction in 55 competition that may result from the proposed cooperative agreement.
+56 (2) The goal of any cooperative agreement would be to: 57 (A) Improve access to care; 58 (B) Advance health status; 59 (C) Target regional health issues; 60 (D) Promote technological advancement; 61 (E) Ensure accountability of the cost of care; 62 (F) Enhance academic engagement in regional health; 63 (G) Preserve and improve medical education opportunities; 64 (H) Strengthen the workforce for health-related careers; and 65 (I) Improve health entity collaboration and regional integration, where appropriate.
+66 (3) A qualified hospital located in this state may submit an application for approval of a 67 proposed cooperative agreement to the authority.
+The application shall state in detail the nature of 68 the proposed arrangement including the goals and methods for achieving: 69 (A) Population health improvement; 70 (B) Improved access to health care services; 71 (C) Improved quality;

+72 (D) Cost efficiencies;